jarun/nnn/README.md

 If you want to edit a file in vi with some soothing music in the background while referring to a spec in your GUI PDF viewer, `nnn` got it!
 [Quickstart](#quickstart) and see how `nnn` simplifies those long desktop sessions...

+`nnn` supports as many scripts as you want to run!
+So you can [integrate utilities](https://github.com/jarun/nnn#sample-scripts) like sxiv (to view images in a directory) or fzy (to fuzzy find files in a directory tree) easily.

 Have fun with it!
 Missing a feature?
 Want to contribute?
 Head to the rolling [ToDo list](https://github.com/jarun/nnn/issues/58).

 *Love smart and efficient terminal utilities?
 Explore my repositories.
 Buy me a cup of coffee if they help you.*